permutationlock/cs301_fall_2021/array_of_function_ptrs/README.md

-# Function point in struct
+# Array of function pointers

 Here we use an array of function pointers as a fancy way of computing the [Collatz function](https://en.wikipedia.org/wiki/Collatz_conjecture) of a